jermay/web3-price-convert-input/README.md

 - Wallet connection
   - The demo doesn't need to connect to a wallet, but this component could be used to display the user's wallet balance and equivalent fiat balance
   - Could use RainbowKit or Reown AppKit to connect to a wallet, these packages provide a pre-built UI for connecting to different wallets and hooks for switching networks
+- Swap functionality
+  - This component could be used to swap tokens for fiat, or to swap fiat for tokens instead of just displaying the conversion
+  - In this case, the wallet connection and currently connected network would need to be managed to match the UI.
+Wagmi and Reown AppKit provide hooks for this, but support is limted to EVM chains.
+  - Cross chain swaps between EVM and non-EVM chains would require chain abstraction at both the protocol and UI levels and would be a more complex implementation.
+Could use Tanstack Query to create a Wagmi-like inerface for non EVM chains.

 ## Tech Stack